ColinJohnson747/employeedirectory/README.md

 # Employee Directory

-This Employee Directory app is an application that will let you sort and find individuals in the database, and lets you search by name.
+This Employee Directory app is an application that will let you sort and find individuals in the database, and lets you search by name using Javascript and React.

 ## Installation